Skip links

 Guardianship

 Child custody, visitation, parenting plans, and guardianship are complex and incredibly important issues.
-It is easy to become confused in the stress and trauma of a divorce or a death in the family.
+It is easy to become confused by the stress and trauma of a divorce or a death in the family.
 The last thing that you want to happen is for your child’s well-being to be neglected.
-Ensure that your child or elder is properly taken care of by working with a Pasadena family law attorney.
-We can help you gain full custody, shared custody, visitation rights, or guardianship depending your goals.
-Call the law offices of Frame & Frame today at 410-255-0373 to schedule an initial consultation.
+Ensure that your child or elder is properly taken care of by working with a Maryland family law attorney.
+We can help you gain full custody, shared custody, visitation rights, or guardianship depending on your goals.
+If you’re dealing with questions regarding guardianship vs. custody in Maryland, call Frame & Frame Attorneys at Law today at 410-255-0373 to schedule an initial consultation.